What is corporation tax? A guide for UK limited companies

 - Patent box relief for intellectual property

-Your accountant can advise you on whether these apply to your business.
+Ask your accountant if these reliefs apply to your business.

 Fill out the relevant sections of your company tax return and supply any supporting documents HMRC asks for.